MightyPirates/OC-Natives/README.md

 Note that to compile the 64 bit version on Windows you'll probably need Visual Studio 2011.
 At least for me 2010 doesn't come with a 64 bit compiler.

-To build the libraries, adjust the paths as necessary (in particular to your JDK), then run `gradlew gradlew x86NativesSharedLibrary x64NativesSharedLibrary`.
+To build the libraries, adjust the paths as necessary (in particular to your JDK), then run `gradlew x86NativesSharedLibrary x64NativesSharedLibrary`.

 [OpenComputers]: https://github.com/MightyPirates/OpenComputers